SKAshwin/case-repository/README.md

 ```

 To run the production server in headless mode (so you can close the terminal and it will continue running).
 This will hide the logs from you, so make sure to run `docker-compose logs` if you need to inspect if something went wrong. `docker-compose down` to shutdown the production server.

+## Updating the schema and dump.sql

+If there is a change in `model.py`, new migrations need to be added to `caseapi/migrations` and the `dump.sql` needs to be changed (for use on your local system).
+After running `docker-compose -f docker-compose.test.yml up -d --build`, enter the docker container running django by running `docker exec -it django bash`.
+Within the container, run `python manage.py makemigrations` which should add the new migrations in the `caseapi/migrations` folder *of the container*.
+Then run `python manage.py migrate` for the migrations to be applied to the database.

+Then, assuming the migration is called XXX_something.py, exit the docker container (ctrl+D usually) and run `docker cp django:/app/caseapi/migrations/XXX_something.py caseapi/migrations/` to copy the migration file over to your local system (where it can then be committed to the git repository).
+Finally, run `docker exec -it db pg_dump -a -U caseapi_test -d caserepo > dump.sql` to update the SQL dump with the migrated data.

 ## The Stack